-Variable temperature pyrography pens & tips vs. craft burners handpiece and tips
+Variable temperature handpieces & tips vs. craft style handpiece and tips

-- Craft burners all come with large diameter handles that can become quite uncomfortable to use over longer periods, especially for children and women with small hands.
+- Craft burners all come with large diameter handpieces that can become quite uncomfortable to use over longer periods, especially for people with small hands.

-- The tips are thicker so it's not as easy to get fine detail.
+- The tips are thicker so you can't do fine detail work.

 - The tips are not polished so they can "drag" on the wood.

 - Tips can be cleaned with a brass brush ONLY when the tips are cool to avoid damaging the soft brass tip.

 - Most brands have thin, comfortable pens similar to using a thick pen.